 Please be certain you know what constitutes a HIPAA violation.
-(For example, xeroxing any part of a patient chart and taking it home to work on your care plan is a violation, as well as, photos in the clinical setting).
-Because of strict regulations, students in violation of HIPAA policies may be dismissed from the ADN program and readmission may be denied.
+(For example, xeroxing or taking photos of any part of a patient chart and taking it home to work on your care plan is a violation, as well as, photos taken of anything in the clinical setting).
+Failure of the student to follow strict state and federal statutes and regulations and improperly using confidential patient medical record information in violation of HIPAA policies may result in the student being dismissed from the ADN program and readmission may be denied.